SRF 1

 SRF 1 (SRF eins) is a German-language Swiss television channel, one of three produced by the SRG SSR public-service broadcasting group (the others being SRF zwei and SRF info).
 The channel, formerly known as SF1, was renamed on 16 December 2012, together with its sister German-speaking TV channels and five radio channels, as part of an exercise aimed at emphasizing their common ownership as well as establishing a shared web presence for all of them.

 The channel promotes itself as "a full-service TV station with a high proportion of home-produced content, especially documentaries and dramas" that offers "news and current affairs, education, arts, and entertainment for all", and it focuses on drama, entertainment, news and current affairs.
+Although SRF 1 is a German-language television channel, it is nevertheless largely balanced in its coverage of German and French news when it comes to foreign coverage.

+History

-In 1993 Marco Fumasoli created the idents on Swiss themes with the new rectangular logo of the then SF DRS.
+In 1993 Marco Fumasoli created the idents on Swiss themes with the new rectangular logo of the then SF DRS and with the music by Stephan Wittwer.

+In June 2021, SRF 1 upgraded from HD (720p) to Full HD (1080p).